deathcap/kb-bindings/README.md

 If `opts` is passed, the following options are understood:

-preventDefaults: if true (default), the default browser action for the DOM events will be prevented
+* `preventDefaults`: if true (default), the default browser action for the DOM events will be prevented

 #### ctl[yourPropertyName] -> Number